Women in Cyprus: Violence against women in Cyprus

 Studies show that socioeconomic patterns play a big role in violence against women in Cyprus, specifically domestic violence.
-Women who possess characteristics such as having little to no education, reside in Urban areas, are of older age, and struggle financially are said to be prone to domestic violence.
+Women who possess characteristics such as having little to no education, reside in Urban areas, are of older age, and struggle financially are said to be especially susceptible to domestic violence.
 Due to there not being a national survey conducted focusing on domestic violence against women in Cyprus, statistics and findings can only be discovered through the police or through Association of the Prevention and Handling of Violence in the Family.
 The reports to the police have drastically been increasing each year.
 In 2002, 538 cases were reported, whereas in 2008 that number almost doubled with 969 cases being reported.
-During the years between 2002-2008, 71.18 percent of the victims were women.
-During the years between 2004-2009, the number of cases triples and 80 percent of victims are women, whereas 8.6% of victims are men.
+During the years between 2002 and 2008, 71.18 percent of the victims were women.
+During the years between 2004 and 2009, the number of cases triples and 80 percent of victims are women, whereas 8.6% of victims are men.
 Of these cases, 79 percent involved physical violence, 18.5 percent involved psychological violence, and 2.4 percent involved sexual violence.
 The annual report from Association of the Prevention and Handling of Violence in the Family reveals that out of a total of 1051 incidents, 815 of them include women between the ages of 41-50 who were abused.
 Furthermore.
 96.1 percent of these incidents involve psychological violence and 78 percent reside with their attacker.

 Cyprus made marital rape illegal in 1994.